Visas and Immigration

 All students from outside the EU/EEA must comply with Irish immigration requirements, which can be different for every country.
 Some, but not all, students will require an entry visa for Ireland.
 Information for your country should be sourced in the following ways:

-You can check the Irish Naturalisation and Immigration Service (INIS) website to see if you require a visa.
+You can check the Irish Immigration Service website to see if you require a visa.

-An excellent and comprehensive guide to applying for your visa can be found here.
+An excellent and comprehensive guide to applying for your visa can be found in this document.

 You may need to liaise with the Irish Embassy or Consulate for your country during the visa process.
 Visit Ireland’s Department of Foreign Affairs and Trade website for these details.